xavidop/blog/genkit/_posts/2026-04-16-top-jsts-genai-frameworks-2026.md

 After building with all five, here's my honest take:

 **Choose Genkit if:**
-- You want the best local development and debugging experience available.
+- You want to iterate on your AI fast and get feedback with less back and forth — Genkit was built from the ground up for powerful local tooling and observability.
 - You need to mix vanilla generation, typed pipelines (flows), and agents in the same app.
 - Provider neutrality is important now or likely to be important later.
 - You're building a Flutter/Dart mobile app and need AI capabilities.